Malta in the Eurovision Song Contest 2009: At Eurovision

 The Eurovision Song Contest 2009 took place at the Olimpiysky Arena in Moscow, Russia and consisted of two semi-finals on 12 and 14 May, and the final of 16 May 2009.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 30 January 2009, a special allocation draw was held which placed each country into one of the two semi-finals.
+On 30 January 2009, an allocation draw was held which placed each country into one of the two semi-finals.
 Malta was placed into the first semi-final, to be held on 12 May 2009.
 The running order for the semi-finals was decided through another draw on 16 March 2009 and Malta was set to perform in position 17, following the entry from Portugal and before the entry from Bosnia and Herzegovina.

 The two semi-finals and the final were broadcast in Malta on TVM with commentary by Valerie Vella.
 The Maltese spokesperson, who announced the Maltese votes during the final, was Pauline Agius.